 Ironhorse Roman is a 9th degree Black Belt in Ed Parker's American Kenpo.
-He is 10th Degree ~ Founder and Creator of Red Warrior/IronHorse.
-For more information on my Martial Arts Home Study/Distant Program click on this link. www.chiefironhorse.com
+He is 10th Degree~Founder and Creator of IronHorse/Red Warrior.
+For more information on his Martial Arts Home Study/Distant Program click on this link. www.chiefironhorse.com

 Ironhorse Writing Journey

 In 2000 IronHorse decided he wanted to author a book.
 He began writing feverishly about a subject matter that he had some insight.
 His sons suffered with the disease of alcoholism and their daily battles had taken a tremendous toll on them and close family members.
 IronHorse had lost two siblings to alcoholism and knew the disease was deeply embedded in Indian people throughout Indian Country.
 The novel "Cat Daddy, the Beginning" is 3/4 finished when he hit a wall years ago and was not able to finished the book.
 The death of his oldest son prevented this work from being finished.
 It has been 3 years since his death and Adrian is back at work writing the last 10 chapters to finishing this project.

 He published a small book on practical self-defense for those who do not wish to study in a martial arts school.
 The book is called "The Apprentice Warrior" and is available on Barns & Noble, Amazon.com.